 When it comes to carbohydrates, they aren’t all evil.
 It’s about choosing the right type of carbohydrates, watching how much you eat, and timing them correctly.

 Carbohydrate cycling.
 Consume more carbohydrates on the workout days when your body needs them most (such as squat days).
 Then on rest days, lower them down to maximize the process of fat burning.

 Focus on natural, unprocessed carb sources at least 80% of the time.
 On training days, this means sweet potatoes, brown rice, oatmeal, and beans.
 On non-training days, lean more towards vegetables.

-Very low fat diets will cause testosterone levels to crater and testosterone is the one hormone that will help you maintain lean muscle mass while keeping fat burning on high.
+Very low-fat diets will cause testosterone levels to crater, and testosterone is the one hormone that will help you maintain lean muscle mass while keeping fat burning on high.

-Even in women.
+This also applies to women.
 While women won’t have nearly the same levels as a man does, it is still in their system and will help achieve these goals.